An official website of the United States government

 The Cherry Point Fire Department is a satellite training and education spot for the American Red Cross.
 We are Challenging personnel aboard the air station to develop the skills necessary to respond to breathing and cardiac emergencies.
 Help save some one’s life.
 Cherry Point Fire and Emergency services teaches at least 2 classes a month please reach out and call the Fire department today to Schedule.
 (252) 466-5449.
 Email Scott.Cleland@usmc.mil

 Cherry Point Fire Department is home to stop the bleed instructors.
 We are challenging personnel aboard the air station to develop the skill necessary to stop and control life threatening bleeding with the most current techniques in bleeding control.
-We offer a one-hour course Taught by NC certified Paramedics.
+We offer a one-hour course taught by NC certified Paramedics.
 Stop the Bleed class is offered at least twice a month.
 Please reach out and call the Fire Department to schedule.
 (252) 466-5449.
 Email Scott.Cleland@usmc.mil

 Cherry Point Fire Department is excited to assist air station units with current best practices in purchasing Automated external defibrillators.
 This is a life saving piece of equipment that the average person can use to save some one’s life with the proper training.
 Cherry Point Fire Department is offering to teach personnel aboard the installation to correctly use their defibrillators when becoming apart of the program.
 Please reach out for consultation or to schedule a class.
 (252) 466-5449 or email Scott.Cleland@usmc.mil